SaulBG99/AI3/README.md

 ##### Oscar Augusto Cordero Sosa [A01338289]

-The libraries are included in the notebook, so no aditional "pip install ..." are required
+The libraries are included in the notebook, so no aditional <code>pip install ...</code> are required

 To run the notebook, 2 authentications must be made: kaggle and reddit.